Statement of Compliance with the QCA Corporate Governance Code

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

 The built environment represents the Group’s largest business segment, which is served through its main subsidiary, Macdonald & Company.
 During 2017, the Group’s Hong Kong subsidiary acquired a majority holding in Command Recruitment Group (HK) Limited, extending the Group’s capabilities and reach in the built environment sector both in Asia and the Middle East.
-As distinct brands, Prime Insight and Prime Energy serve the data analysis and customer insight, and renewable energy and sustainability sectors respectively.

 Through investment in people and technology, the Group seeks to provide progressive returns to shareholders by offering its clients innovative approaches to recruitment and a globally connected service.
 The Group continually reviews growth opportunities for establishing new revenue lines from new service areas and in new geographical locations, both organically and through acquisition.
 All businesses within the Group undertake detailed planning and budgeting each financial year, and the Board believes that this process drives the Group’s core activity.